REA Group considers making offer to buy Rightmove

 REA Group, which is majority-owned by Rupert Murdoch’s News Corp, said in a statement on Monday that there are “clear similarities” between the companies, which have “highly aligned cultural values”.

+Rightmove shares rose as much as 25% in early trading, boosting its market value by more than £1 billion.

-Listed on the London Stock Exchange, Rightmove is the UK’s largest online real estate property portal and had a market value of £4.36 billion at Friday’s close.
+Rightmove is the UK’s largest online real estate property portal and had a market value of £4.36 billion at Friday’s close.
+That had risen to more than £5.4 billion on Monday.

 REA Group said: “REA sees a transformational opportunity to apply its globally-leading capabilities and expertise to enhance customer and consumer value across the combined portfolio, and to create a global and diversified digital property company, with number one positions in Australia and the UK.